microsoft/mdatp-devicecontrol/windows/printer/Allow any printer.md

 <details>
-<summary>Add a rule for ReadOnly to Any Removable Storage and CdRom to the policy</summary>
+<summary>Add a rule for Default Printer Allow to the policy</summary>

    1. Click on "+ Set reusable settings" under Included Id

-   1. Click on *Any Removable Storage and CD-DVD and WPD Group_1*
+   1. Click on *Any Printer*

    1. Click on "Select"

    1. Click on "+ Edit Entry"
-   1. Enter *ReadOnly to Any Removable Storage and CdRom* for the name
+   1. Enter *Default Printer Allow* for the name

-   1. Select *Deny* from "Type"
-   1. Select *None* from "Options"
-   1. Select *Write and Execute* from "Access mask"

-   1. Add another entry.
-Click on "+ Add"

-   1. Select *Audit Denied* from "Type"
+   1. Select *Allow* from "Type"
-   1. Select *Show notification and Send event* from "Options"
+   1. Select *Disable* from "Options"
-   1. Select *Write and Execute* from "Access mask"
+   1. Select *Print* from "Access mask"

    1. Click "OK"